AndrewAnnex/asap_stereo/README.rst

 ASAP-Stereo is workflow wrapper for the `NASA Ames Stereo Pipeline`_, it is a reimplementation of the `asp_scripts`_ workflow to produce co-registered CTX and HiRISE Digital Elevation Models (DEMs) from stereo image pairs in python and jupyter notebooks.

-ASAP-Stereo currently only support the origional MRO CTX/HiRISE stereo pair workflow from the asp_scripts, but could be built upon to make workflows for other imaging datasets.
+ASAP-Stereo currently only support the original MRO CTX/HiRISE stereo pair workflow from the asp_scripts, but could be built upon to make workflows for other imaging datasets.

-*NOTE:* Advanced knowledge of the Ames Stereo Pipeline, Bash environment, and ISIS3 is a near pre-requisit for using ASAP-Stereo.
+*NOTE:* Advanced knowledge of the Ames Stereo Pipeline, Bash environment, and ISIS3 is a near prerequisite for using ASAP-Stereo.
-No guarentees are implied for product quality or correctness, and it is not endorsed by the ASP developers.
+No guarantees are implied for product quality or correctness, and it is not endorsed by the ASP developers.
 Proceed with caution.

 .. _asp_scripts: https://github.com/USGS-Astrogeology/asp_scripts